ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0222-basics-inspectionplan.md

 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}

 Parts as well as characteristic may contain a version history if versioning is enabled in server settings.
-If enabled, parts are represented by class `InspectionPlanPart` which is derived from `SimplePart`:
+If enabled, parts are represented by class `InspectionPlanPartDto` which is derived from `SimplePartDto`:

-#### InspectionPlanCharacteristic, InspectionPlanPart
+#### InspectionPlanCharacteristicDto, InspectionPlanPartDto

 {% capture table %}
 Property                                               | Description